WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/dates-times.md

 [tip] Recommended: It was only until May 4, 2020, that the latest version was released. [/tip]
 [tip] Recommended: It was only until May 2020 that the latest version was released. [/tip]

+### Numerical dates

+When indicating dates in a numerical date format, use the [ISO international standard](https://wikipedia.org/wiki/ISO_8601) date format *YYYY-MM-DD*.
+Separate the year, month and day using hyphens.

+Additionally, if you have a choice of what date to write (such as in a fictional example), then choose a calendar day greater than 12 to differentiate it from the month.

 ### Things to avoid while expressing dates